Ulls/serverless-on-kubernetes/README.md

 ```
 To test the application, open a browser and go to http://localhost:8080/.
 If you see "Hello World!" in your browser, it's worked properly.
 To exit the application, open another terminal window run `docker ps` and get the running container's **CONTAINER ID**.
 Then run `docker kill <CONTAINER ID>`.

+Log into your minion(s) to assure you can run the container from there.
+Issue the following command to start the container in the background... `docker run -d -p 8080:8080 local-docker-repo:5000/sl-test`.
+Test to assure you're seeing the "Hello World" message... `curl http://localhost:8080`.
+If you see the message, go ahead and kill the container... `docker ps` (get the container id)... `docker kill <container id>`

 #### Deploy the container to your Kubernetes cluster

 Deploying the containerized application to your Kubernetes cluster can be done from the command line using the kubectl command line interface we installed a few steps back.
 We'll create a Kubernets deployment and service definition in a yaml file to assist.
 That yaml file is available to you if you cloned the repository and located at ~/Documents/projects/serverless/sl-test/k8.yml